Callback-ktz/swanky-spirits-client/README.md

 ### User Stories

--As a user, I want to be able to Sign-up;
+- As a user, I want to be able to Sign-up
--As a user, I want to be able to Sign-in to access my account;
+- As a user, I want to be able to Sign-in to access my account
--As a user, I want to Change-Pw and Sign-out from my app;
+- As a user, I want to Change-Pw and Sign-out from my app
--As a user, I want to view the main-container with the products I have 10 at each time;
+- As a user, I want to view the main-container with the products I have 10 at each time
--As a user, I want to change between different pages of data;
+- As a user, I want to change between different pages of data
--As a user, I want to be able to filter my search for a specific product.
+- As a user, I want to be able to filter my search for a specific product
--As a user, I want to merge products with same ID to existing product;
+- As a user, I want to merge products with same ID to existing product;
--As a user, I want to create a new product ID if none of that product exists yet in the table;
+- As a user, I want to create a new product ID if none of that product exists yet in the table;
--As a user, I want to specify and edit unit price, total price and quantities of each product;
+- As a user, I want to specify and edit unit price, total price and quantities of each product;
--As a user, I want to delete products.
+- As a user, I want to delete products.